-Kathryn Tucker was born in Selma, Alabama, and spent her childhood in Thomasville.
+Kathryn Tucker was born on June 2, 1918, in Selma, Alabama, and spent her childhood in Thomasville.

 At the age of twelve she began writing movie reviews for The Thomasville Times, owned by her cousin Earl Tucker.
 She graduated from Huntingdon College in 1939 and began work as a reporter for the Alabama Journal in 1940.
 She was one of the first female reporters to cover the police beat for a major daily newspaper in the South.

 In 1942 she moved to Birmingham and in 1944 joined The Birmingham News.
 She married Amassa Windham in 1946, and they moved to Selma where their three children were born.
 In 1956 she joined the staff of The Selma Times-Journal where she won several Associated Press awards for writing and photography.

 Her eight-book series of ghost stories began in 1964.
 One of her most popular books, Alabama: One Big Front Porch (1975), is a compilation of stories and other writings from across the state.
 Those stories about ghosts and living in the rural south led to regular appearances between 1985 and 1987 on National Public Radio’s “All Things Considered”.
 Beginning in 1984, she appeared every Friday on Alabama Public Radio’s “Alabama Life.”